4 Ways to Set Boundaries

 3. When you feel distressed after setting a needed boundary, remind yourself that discomfort is a normal, but usually temporary, part of the process.
 It doesn’t necessarily mean you were wrong to set a boundary.
 And your ambivalence will ease with the passage of time, especially if you follow the suggestions above.

 4. When you set helping or giving boundaries, it’s normal to feel sad or even to grieve.
-When your boundaries are an acknowledgement of someone’s selfishness, immaturity, or willingness to take advantage, you might mourn the person you thought they were (or would become) when you agreed to help or give.
+When your boundaries are an acknowledgment of someone’s selfishness, immaturity, or willingness to take advantage, you might mourn the person you thought they were (or would become) when you agreed to help or give.
 You might grieve for the dashed hopes that your giving would strengthen a relationship or help someone progress, or that it would be part of a mutually giving relationship.
 Some boundaries lead relationships to end or become distant, so you might mourn that loss as well.
 (But don’t mourn prematurely: If there was more to the relationship that your giving and someone else’s taking, it should recover.)
 Grief doesn’t usually mean you’re wrong in your limits—it just means you experienced a loss that will ease with time.

 Shawn Meghan Burn (2015).
 Unhealthy Helping: A Psychological Guide to Overcoming Codependence, Enabling, and Other Dysfunctional Giving.
 Amazon.
 Also available as an e-book for Kindle, ibook, Kobu, and Nook readers.